QGFN: Controllable Greediness with Action Values: Main results

 \textbf{Prepend-Append bit sequences:} Generate a bit sequence of length 120 in a prepend-append MDP, where $|\mathcal{X}|$, limited to $\{0,1\}^n$, is $2^{120} \approx 10^{36}$.
 For a sequence of length $n$, $R(x)=\exp \left(1-\min _{y \in M} d(x, y) / n\right)$.
-A sequence is considered as a unique mode if it is within the edit distance threshold $\delta$ from $M$, where $M$ is defined as per~\citet{malkin2022trajectory} (it is also worth noting that the task we consider here is a more complex version, introduced by~\citet{shen2023understanding}, since prepend actions induce a DAG instead of a simpler tree).
-In our experiment, $|M|=60, n = 120, k=1, \delta = 28$.
+A sequence is considered a mode if it is within edit distance $\delta$ from $M$, where $M$ is defined as per~\citet{malkin2022trajectory} (although the task we consider here is a more complex version, introduced by~\citet{shen2023understanding}, since prepend actions induce a DAG instead of a simpler tree).
+In our experiment, $|M|=60, n = 120, k=1, \delta = 28$, where $k$ is the bit width of actions.
 Results are shown in Fig.~\ref{fig:bit-results}.